 Fees on Polymesh are paid in the networks native token, POLYX.

-There are three types of network fee:
+There are two types of network fee:

 - Protocol Fees - only paid for successful transactions